 On Linux, you can find the hosts file under

-Since the hosts file is a system file, you’ll need administrative rights to save changes to the file.
-Therefore, you can edit it using terminal commands such as
+However, since the hosts file is a system file, you’ll need administrative rights to save changes.
+So to edit the file using a Linux terminal-based text editor such as

-gksu gedit /etc/hosts.
 You have to use the terminal so you can launch the appropriate application with administrative rights.
-Just replace nano or gedit with your favorite terminal text editor and graphical text editor, respectively.
+Just replace nano or gedit with your favorite terminal-based or graphical text editor.
 With nano, once you’re done editing the file, hit Ctrl + X, and then y to confirm overwriting the changes.

 http://homeserver, it’ll automatically redirect to 192.168.1.10.
 And that’s much easier than typing in the IP address every time.

 http://at the beginning of each address.
-For example, if you have Facebook blocked in the hosts file, then Chrome will circumvent the block if you just type
+For example, if you have Wikipedia blocked in the hosts file, then Chrome will circumvent the block if you just type

 - Disable “Use a web service to help resolve navigation errors” in Chrome’s settings and then you won’t have to type